true-myth/true-myth/README.md

 ### Build output

 Note that the build target is ES2015, since all current evergreen browsers and the current LTS of Node support all ES2015 features.
-(Strictly speaking, Node 6 does not support *all* of ES2015, but this library goes nowhere near the couple features it has behind a flag.)

 <details>
 <summary>Distributed package layout</summary>